Thursday, February 28, 2019

 • Introduction:

 -The Roman Catholic hierarchy has invented an annual series of holy days of obligation for faithful adherents to observe, which comprises a liturgical calendar.
 Examples of such mandatory days for Catholics to comply with would include All Saints Day, Assumption of Mary, and Good Friday.
-These mandatory days of observance take place throughout the Church's liturgical calendar.
+These mandatory days of observance take place throughout Rome's liturgical calendar.
 The question that this article strives to answer is whether or not church government has the authority to command us to set aside specific days for penitential purposes.

 • The New Testament Does Not Speak Of Holy Days Of Obligation:

 -The Catechism of the Catholic Church plainly says that willingly and intentionally failing to observe holy days of obligation is a mortal sin (CCC #2181).
 It is mortal sins that constitute an instantaneous loss of all saving grace (CCC #1861).
 But the Bible nowhere recognizes such an idea.
 Nowhere in the New Testament do we see people losing their salvation because they failed to observe a holiday mandated by elders in the church.
 We cannot merit our justification before God by making reparation for sin.
 We cannot merit our salvation by rituals and observances.
-If a person wishes to be saved, then he or she needs to approach God by faith (Romans 5:1; Ephesians 2:8-9).
+If a person wishes to be saved, then he needs to approach God by faith (Romans 5:1; Ephesians 2:8-9).

 • Comments On The Observance Of Ash Wednesday: